vitorodesouzaUma/analysing-sql-database/README.md

 Before running this project, you will need:

 - Python installed on your system
-- Access to a PostgreSQL database
+- Access to a PostgreSQL database with permission to read and write data
 - Necessary Python packages installed:
     - pandas
     - matplotlib
+    - psycopg2
-    - Any other packages used in the scripts
+    - Any other packages used in the scripts described in requirements.txt

 ### Installation